A Walk in the Sun (1945 film): Plot

 In 1943 during WWII, the lead platoon of the Texas Division is delivered by landing craft to a beach near Salerno, Italy.
-They make their way to a nearby wooded area, by which time their lieutenant and platoon sergeant have been killed, leaving in command Sergeant Eddie Porter, assisted by Sergeants Tyne and Ward.
+They make their way to a nearby wooded area, by which time their lieutenant, platoon sergeant, and medic have been killed, leaving in command Sergeant Eddie Porter, assisted by Sergeants Tyne and Ward.

 Their mission is to blow up a bridge and occupy a farmhouse, six miles away.
 They are wary of enemy tanks and planes, and have some encounters.
 Sgt.
 Porter has a mental breakdown and Tyne takes command.

 They reach a stone wall within sight of the farmhouse, which they discover is occupied by the enemy.
 Tyne sends two patrols, led by Sgt.
 Ward and Pvt.
 Windy Craven, down to the river to get past the farm to the bridge, while the rest of the platoon keeps the enemy occupied at the front of the farmhouse.
 When the bridge is blown up, the entire platoon charges the farmhouse and overwhelms the enemy.

 During the film there is some combat, but much of the story takes place between skirmishes, within the interactions and banter of the soldiers.